Mathura–Gangapur City–Kota section

 The Mathura–Vadodara section is a railway line connecting Mathura and Vadodara.
 This section is part of Delhi–Mumbai line.
-This section includes Jaipur–Sawai Madhopur, Ajmer–Ratlam and Udaipur–Kota and Gangapur City-Dausa for branching and connectivity to this section.
+This section includes Jaipur–Sawai Madhopur, Ajmer–Ratlam and Udaipur–Kota for branching and connectivity to this section.

 This section deals primarily with cross traffic consisting of fertilizer, cement, oil, salt, food grains, oil seeds, limestone and gypsum traffic.
 Container loading is done from here in bulk.